rolling-scopes-school/tasks/tasks/codejam-virtual-keyboard-en.md

     - the `tab` key creates a horizontal indent
     - pressing the rest of the functional keys on the keyboard does not result in inputting symbols
     - the `backspace` key removes character before the cursor
-    - the `del` key removes character acter the cursor
+    - the `del` key removes character after the cursor
     - the `shift`, `alt`, `ctrl`, `caps lock` and `space` keys should work as on a real keyboard

 ### Technical requirements